allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 > "The mongosync binary is the primary process used in Cluster-to-Cluster Sync. mongosync migrates data from one cluster
 > to another and can keep the clusters in continuous sync."

-This description sounded like a perfect fit to our case!
-But after initial excitement (and hours spend on reading documentation) we realized, that we cannot use _mongosync_ as it was able to perform migration and synchronization process only if source database and destination database were both in the exact same version.
+This description sounded like a perfect fit for us!
+Unfortunatelly after initial excitement (and hours spend on reading [_mongosync_ documentation](https://www.mongodb.com/docs/cluster-to-cluster-sync/current/reference/mongosync/)) we realized, that we cannot use _mongosync_ as it was able to perform migration and synchronization process only if source database and destination database were both in the exact same version.
 It meant, that there was no option to migrate databases from MongoDB 3.6 to MongoDB 6.0, which was a no-go for us.

 When we realised that there is no tool which meets all our requirements, we've made a tough decision to implement our own online MongoDB migration tool named _mongo-migration-stream_.